okta/okta-signin-widget/README.md

 ### showSignInToGetTokens

 Returns a Promise.
 Renders the widget to the DOM to prompt the user to sign in.
-On successful authentication, the Promise will be resolved to an object containing OAuth tokens.
+On successful [authentication][], the Promise will be resolved to an object containing [OAuth][] tokens.

 * `options`
   * `el` *(optional) - CSS selector which identifies the container element that the widget attaches to.
 If omitted, defaults to the value passed in during the construction of the Widget.
-  * `clientId` *(optional)* - Client Id pre-registered with Okta for the OIDC authentication flow.
+  * `clientId` *(optional)* - Client Id pre-registered with Okta for the [OIDC][] authentication flow.
 If omitted, defaults to the value passed in during the construction of the Widget.
-  * `redirectUri` *(optional)* - The url that is redirected to after authentication.
+  * `redirectUri` *(optional)* - The url that is redirected to after [authentication][].
 This must be pre-registered as part of client registration.
 Defaults to the current origin.
   * `scopes` *(optional)* - Specify what information to make available in the returned access or ID token.
 If omitted, defaults to the value of `authParams.scopes` passed in during construction of the Widget.
 Defaults to `['openid', 'email']`

 ```javascript